Approved by the Alabama Board of Pharmacy

 Pharmacy is one of the fastest growing health care fields in the world, and with new standards set by state and national regulatory agencies, technician education is becoming a must.

-Effective January 1, 2020, any newly registered technician in Alabama will be required to complete a training course approved by the Alabama Board of Pharmacy within six months of their initial registration.
+Per Alabama Board of Pharmacy regulations, any newly registered technician in Alabama will be required to complete an ALBOP-approved training course within six months of their initial registration.

 Samford’s McWhorter School of Pharmacy offers a pharmacy technician education program that you can complete online in just eight weeks.
 Led by faculty within the school, participants will receive a certificate of completion after successfully completing all course requirements and passing a comprehensive final exam.